International Groundwater Conference

 - Canadian Water Network

-Registration for the three-day conference is $695 and includes lunch and coffee breaks June 28, 29 and 30 and a hosted reception and poster session June 28.
+Registration for the three-day conference was $695 and included lunch and coffee breaks June 28, 29 and 30 and a hosted reception and poster session June 28.

-Please note that the deadline to cancel and receive a full refund is two weeks prior to the first day of the conference due to hotel and meal bookings.
-Substitutions are allowed up to three business days before the conference.
+The deadline to cancel and receive a full refund was two weeks prior to the first day of the conference due to hotel and meal bookings.
+Substitutions were allowed up to three business days before the conference.

 1333 Bayshore Hwy